JetBrains/kotlin/libraries/stdlib/samples/ReadMe.md

 ### Guides for sample authoring

-Note that samples are conceptually different from unit tests, although they are written as such.
+Note that samples, although written as unit tests, are conceptually different from them.
 While a unit test usually explores corner cases of a function being tested, the goal of a sample is to show a common use case of a function.